 Speech therapy can help children who have trouble communicating by allowing them to practise their speech with exercises, or teaching them an alternative method of communication, such as sign language or pictures.

-Special equipment to help your child communicate may also be available, such as a computer connected to a voice synthesizer.
+A speech therapist may also be able to provide special equipment to help your child communicate, such as a computer connected to a machine that generates speech.

-Younger children can be given a device similar to a laptop that's covered with symbols of everyday objects and activities.
+Younger children may be given a device similar to a laptop that's covered with symbols of everyday objects and activities.
 The child then presses a combination of symbols to communicate.

-Occupational therapy involves a therapist identifying problems that your child may have carrying out everyday tasks.
+Occupational therapy involves a therapist identifying problems that you or your child have carrying out everyday tasks.

-They can advise your child on the best way to carry out tasks that require movement skills, such as going to the toilet or getting dressed.
+They can advise you on the best way to carry out activities that require complex movements, such as going to the toilet or getting dressed.